 The vast biosphere of India is not only home to several endangered species but also countless plant species that have medicinal value.

 Firstly, if deforestation causes risk to animals at the same time we are also imperiling several plant species.
 Hence, deforestation due to industrialization is one of the major threats faced by the Indian wildlife.

-Lastly, pollution – air, water and sound, is another major factor that threatens wildlife in India.
-Factors such as expansion of industrialization, chemical factories setting up close to the river banks and poor drainage system have became the key sources of risk to wildlife that also includes several bird species.
+Lastly, pollution – air, water, and sound, is another major factor that threatens wildlife in India.
+Factors such as an expansion of industrialization, chemical factories setting up close to the river banks and poor drainage system have become the key sources of risk to wildlife that also includes several bird species.